gbtami/pychess-variants/static/docs/shogi.md

 The king moves exactly like a chess king: one step in any direction.
 In kanji piece sets, the king with a dot, 玉將 gyokushō, is the black player, while the king without, 王將 ōshō, is the white player.

 This is the only piece in the internationalized set to maintain its kanji form, 王.
-In these sets, the color black or white is depicted as a colored bar at the bottom of this piece.
-For the wooden version, the lack of a bar means white.
+In these sets, the color black or white is also depicted in this piece.
+The wooden set uses a bar below the 王.

 ### Rook